 Hobbies, specifically artistic pursuits at both an amateur or professional level, take work.
 She was inspired by a conversation about sewing with a friend that included art as therapy and realized this kind of discussion energized her, which in turn made her want to keep making things.
 She knew she was surrounded by extremely talented and creative friends and family that approached life with an artistic eye and wanted to explore why they play music, cook, paint, write, etc. What makes them try something new?
 When is a piece finished?
 What are they intimidated by?
 Do they make things for themselves or for other people?
 What makes them set aside their precious downtime to work?
 When it is monetized, is it still fun, or does work change the tone of the art?

-Amber Moreno is the producer of Chatty Crafties.
+Amber Moreno was the producer for most of Chatty Crafties episodes 001 – 027.
 Her first love was constructing dioramas out of paper and tape for her elementary book reports, eschewing synopses and literary criticism in favor of breathing life into shoeboxes.
 By high school, she was more interested in making mixtapes than friends, and when the chance came to produce a radio show in college, she started churning out compilations of her greatest hits.
 Amber and Angelica have known each other for nearly 20 years after having met on the stage of “Bye Bye Birdie” in high school.
 In addition to their shared love of performance, they are both extremely crafty and appreciate outdoor haircuts, clean sheet day and setting aside time for art.